akarki15/blog/_posts/2015-06-03-Javascript's good parts.md

 ​
 ​// The variable i in the aNumber function below is the global variable i that was changed in the for loop above.
 Its last value was 11, set just before the for loop exited:​ aNumber ();  // 11​
+{% endhighlight %}
 - Variable Hoisting: Variable *declarations* are hoisted to the top of the scope (could be local/functional or global).
 Example:
+{% highlight javascript %}
 function showName () {
 console.log ("First Name: " + name);
 ​var name = "Ford";
 console.log ("Last Name: " + name);
 }
 ​
 showName ();
 ​// First Name: undefined​
 ​// Last Name: Ford​
 ​